Avaiga/taipy-doc/docs/knowledge_base/demos/image_classif.md

 # Video 1: Building an Interactive Image Classification Application with Taipy and Nvidia CUDA

-In the initial video of our series, we will demonstrate how to construct an interactive image classification application using Taipy and Nvidia CUDA.
+In the initial video, we will demonstrate how to construct an interactive image classification application using Taipy and Nvidia CUDA.
 You will swiftly grasp the process of building an Image Classification web application with the user-friendly Taipy front-end.